 § 1773.
-Dismissal of action-Failure to file pleadings or serve process and in which no motion has been pending during any part of the year shall be dismissed without prejudice by the Court on its own motion after notice to the parties or their attorneys of record; providing, the Court may, upon written application and for good cause shown by order in writing, allow the action to remain on its docket.
+Dismissal of action-Failure to file pleadings or serve process

+A. Any action under the Landlord and Tenant Procedures Act which is not at issue and in which no pleading has been filed or other action taken for one (1) year and in which no motion has been pending during any part of the year shall be dismissed without prejudice by the Court on its own motion after notice to the parties or their attorneys of record; providing, the Court may, upon written application and for good cause shown by order in writing, allow the action to remain on its docket.